jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 Don't use the word "study".
 Use analyze instead.

 Clearly state the name of the mentor who would provide the dependency.

+# [Update Log]

+<u>Feb 16, 2023</u>

+Clearly statement of the allocation of duties.

+Deliverable is not an activity, is a prototype, documentation, report, code repo, manuscript

+What's my input and output, what's his input and output, and when should team members meet

+the dependency is provided by who.